 Top 6 Books For Getting Started In Apologetics

-If you are looking for books on getting started in Apologetics, you can quickly be overwhelmed.
-There is a lot of material available and the complexity of the topics can be intimidating.
-A great majority of the authors hold multiple doctoral degrees.
-And if you’re like me, having not cracked a college textbook open in a long time, the writings can feel a bit too academic.
-This can make them hard to get through.
-I wanted to put forth a list of books that are perfect for someone who is getting started in apologetics.
+I wanted to share a list of books that are perfect for someone who is getting started in apologetics.
 These books are easy to follow even though the topics are complex.
-This is, in part, due to the writing style of the authors; which includes a former cold-case homicide detective, an award-winning journalist, and even a well-known children’s author.
+This is, in part, due to the writing style of the authors.
+This list includes a former cold-case homicide detective, an award-winning journalist, and even a well-known children’s author.

 Cold-Case Christianity: A Homicide Detective Investigates the Claims of the Gospels by J. Warner Wallace

 As a former Cold Case Homicide detective in Los Angeles, J. Warner Wallace brings a fresh perspective to analyzing the Gospels and their truth claims.
 J. Warner started as an atheist.
 As a cold case detective, he deals primarily with witness statements.
-As he read through the Gospels, it occurred to him that they present themselves just like the eyewitness testimonies that he deals with in his job.
+When he read through the Gospels, it occurred to him that they present themselves just like the eyewitness testimonies that he deals with in his job.
 Using a toolkit he has developed over the course of his career, he examines the texts and asks the same things of them that he does for his witness statements.
 Things like were the witnesses reliable, could they have been present, and what their motivations might have been for what they wrote.

 The Case For Christ by Lee Strobel